fastrgv/RufasCube/README.md

 -------------------------------------------------------
 MacOSX => ocmpss.sh:

-build script for generating a portable executable that will run on most OSX platforms whether or not they have non-standard libraries SDL2 or SFML installed.
+build script for generating a portable executable that will run on most OSX platforms whether or not they have non-standard libraries GLFW or SFML installed.
 I used this to build the executable that I deliver, named rufascube_osx.
 Macs with a recent but standard configuration of OSX should be able to rebuild using this script.

 ------------------------------------------------------
 GNU/Linux => lcmpd.sh: